Spectral triple: Connes' Metric on the state space

+These observations are the foundations of the study of noncommutative metric geometry, which deals with the geometry of the space of quantum metric spaces, many of which being constructed using spectral triples whose Connes' metric induces the weak* topology on the underlying state space.
+In this context, an analogue of the Gromov-Hausdorff distance has been constructed on the space of metric spectral triples, allowing the discussion of the geometry of this space, and the construction of approximations of spectral triples by "simpler" (more regular, or finite dimensional) spectral triples.

 Pairing with K-theory

 The self adjoint unitary F gives a map of the K-theory of A into integers by taking Fredholm index as follows.
 In the even case, each projection e in A decomposes as e0 ⊕ e1 under the grading and e1Fe0 becomes a Fredholm operator from e0H to e1H.
 Thus e → Ind e1Fe0 defines an additive mapping of K0(A) to Z. In the odd case the eigenspace decomposition of F gives a grading on H, and each invertible element in A gives a Fredholm operator (F + 1) u (F − 1)/4 from (F − 1)H to (F + 1)H. Thus u → Ind (F + 1) u (F − 1)/4 gives an additive mapping from K1(A) to Z.

 When the spectral triple is finitely summable, one may write the above indexes using the (super) trace, and a product of F, e (resp. u) and commutator of F with e (resp. u).
 This can be encoded as a (p + 1)-functional on A satisfying some algebraic conditions and give Hochschild / cyclic cohomology cocycles, which describe the above maps from K-theory to the integers.